agarrharr/ozPop.github.io/_posts/2016-11-10-Javascript-Error-Handling.md

     }

     try {
-       multiply(2, 'a string type');
+       multiply(2, 'string');
     } catch (exception) {
        alert(exception.message);
     }
 ```

 In the above example we check that both arguments are numbers and if one of them is not, a TypeError is thrown.
 The catch block is then run if an error was thrown, passing the error object as an argument.
-The result of that is an alert box with a message that says _'a string type is not a number'_.
+The result of that is an alert box with a message that says _"`string` is not a number"_.

 According to Nicholas C. Zakas, a Javascript developer, some developers have trouble discerning whether it's appropriate to throw an error or catch one using `try-catch`.